East Wing: Background

 President Thomas Jefferson added colonnaded terraces to the east and west sides of the White House, but no actual wings.
-Under President Andrew Jackson in 1834, running water was piped in from a spring and pumped up into the east terrace in metal tubes.
+Under President Andrew Jackson in 1834, running water was piped in from a spring and pumped up into the east terrace in metal pipes.
 These ran through the walls and protruded into the rooms, controlled by spigots.
 Initially, the water was for washing items, but soon the first bathing rooms were created, in the ground-level east colonnade.
 President Martin Van Buren had shower baths installed here.

 The East Terrace was removed in 1866.
 For many years, a greenhouse occupied the east grounds of the White House.